Tow-Boot/Tow-Boot/doc/distributions/fedora.md

 Partitioning shared storage with the graphical installer
 --------------------------------------------------------

+When using the **shared firmware storage strategy**, you will need to be careful with the partitioning.
+Pay attention to what the installer will do when partitioning the disk.

-Use your preferred tool to partition your disk as desired, make sure to include an EFI system partition big enough.
+Use your preferred tool to partition your disk as desired, make sure to include an EFI system partition (ESP) big enough.

 In the installer, choose *Custom* and add mount points and format the partitions you have created.

-No testing with *Advanced-Custom (Blivet-GUI)* was done, but assuming it will not re-write the partition table from scratch and not touch the firmware partition, it may work as well.
+> No testing with *Advanced-Custom (Blivet-GUI)* was done, but assuming it will
+> not re-write the partition table from scratch and not touch the firmware
+> partition, it may work as well.

+When using **dedicated firmware storage**, nothing special has to be done to keep the *initial boot firmware* working.

 Bootloader Installation